 Below we'll get into the intricacies of the heart rate monitor, but it's worth pointing out how you can actually view your heart rate data, too.

 Depending on the device itself, you should be able to see your current BPM on the home screen or by swiping.
 For detailed info from your exercise or on resting heart rate, you'll need to head to the Fitbit app's dashboard and tap through to the Heart Rate section and select the day you want to view.
 The same also applies to the Fitbit web app.

 Heart rate tracking isn't just about exercise.
-Fitbit's trackers are also able to keep track of your resting heart rate β a metric which refers to the heart rate measurement when you're awake, calm and have not recently exerted yourself.
+Fitbit's trackers are also able to keep track of your resting heart rate β a metric which refers to your heart rate when you're completely still.

 Active Zone Minutes

 Fitbit's new metric is called Fitbit Active Zone minutes, which is now live on the Charge 4 and is heading to new devices like the Versa 3 and Sense.
 Active Minutes have always been a fixture of your daily goals, where you needed to aim for 30 minutes of brisk walking, or more, per day.
 But Active Zone Minutes take things to the next level.